Determination of the day of the week: Revised Julian calendar

-Dominical Letter
+Dominical letter

-To find the Dominical Letter, calculate the day of the week for either 1 January or 1 October.
-If it is Sunday, the Dominical Letter is A, if Saturday B, and similarly backwards through the week and forwards through the alphabet to Monday, which is G.
+To find the dominical letter, calculate the day of the week for either 1 January or 1 October, and assign a letter with Sunday corresponding to A, Saturday corresponding to B, ... and Monday corresponding to G.

-Leap years have two Sunday Letters, so for January and February calculate the day of the week for 1 January and for March to December calculate the day of the week for 1 October.
+Leap years have two Sunday letters, so for January and February calculate the day of the week for 1 January; and for March to December calculate the day of the week for 1 October.

 Leap years are all years which divide exactly by four with the following exceptions:

 In the Gregorian calendar – all years which divide exactly by 100 (other than those which divide exactly by 400).

 In the Revised Julian calendar – all years which divide exactly by 100 (other than those which give remainder 200 or 600 when divided by 900).

-The "doomsday"
+The Doomsday

-This is an artefact of recreational mathematics.
-See doomsday rule for an explanation.
+The Doomsday algorithm is an artefact of recreational mathematics.

-Check the result
+Result

-Use this table for finding the day of the week without any calculations.
+The following is a table for finding the day of the week without calculation.